OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/importing-typescript-definitions.md

 The generated C# classes are located in the folder "obj\Debug\FILENAME\" (where "FILENAME" is the name of the TypeScript Definition file).

-Here is an example of hidden C# file that is automatically generated from the TypeScript Definition file "clipboard-js.d.ts" mentioned above:
+Here is an example of hidden C# file that is automatically generated from the TypeScript Definition file "js-url.d.ts" mentioned above:

 ```